siposm/oktatas-hft/_other-materials/project-work-requirements.md

 - 11th week, Wednesday 23:59:59
     - in the Logic layer the classes are created
-    - in these classes all the CRUD and non-crud methods are created
+    - in these classes all the CRUD and non-CRUD methods are created
     - 10 out of 10 unit tests are created and all can be run without any fails

 - 12th week, Wednesday 23:59:59